Fire Danger Period

 Each year during the warmer months, the CFA declares a Fire Restriction Period.
 This period typically runs from December through to the end of April, depending on weather and environmental conditions.

-- When fire restrictions are in force, burning off is prohibited without a permit (from the Municipal Fire Prevention Officer or CFA).
+When fire restrictions are in force, burning off is prohibited without a permit, including on roadsides.

 For more information on what can and can’t be done during the Fire Danger Period please go to Can I or Can’t I?

 If you live outside of the municipality please see the CFA for further information.

 Don’t forget to download some great advice to Staying informed and to Enjoy a fire safe summer